As part of any recruitment process, the Stephen Perse Foundation (the “Foundation”) collects and processes personal data relating to job applicants.

 Further personal data will be collected through interviews or other forms of assessment.

-Application data will be stored in a range of different places, including on our careers portal, in HR management systems and on other IT systems (including email).
+Application data will be stored in a range of different places, as appropriate, including on our careers portal, in HR management systems and on other IT systems (including email).

 Why does the Foundation process personal data?